Xifax/dot-files-galore/README.md

 Compilation of dotfiles.

-Contains configs for git, zhs, fish, vimperator.
+Contains configs for git, zsh, fish, vimperator.

 Additionally requires Oh My Zsh and Oh My Fish.

+Vimrc is in another castle.

 Install using: